AnyChart/docs.anychart.com/Basic_Charts/Radar_Plot/Overview.md

 Here is a polar chart with the stroke of both grids configured:

 ```
-// configure the stroke of the X grid
+// configure the stroke of the x-grid
 chart.xGrid().stroke({
   color: "green",
   thickness: 0.5,